yash1234singh/BloatBuster/README.md

 #### How It Works

 **Connection setup:**
-1. Establishes a raw TCP connection (Scapy + iptables) to any open port on the target.
+1. Establishes a kernel TCP connection (`connect_kernel_http`) to any open HTTP port on the target.
+A brief Scapy sniffer captures the SYN-ACK TSval as the OWD anchor.
-2. Sends a real HTTP `HEAD` request to bootstrap the session so CDN infrastructure (Cloudflare, Google, etc.) does not rate-limit subsequent probes.
-3. Sends HTTP HEAD probes (`seq = our_seq`, `flags=PA`) on the **same** connection.
-   The server echoes our exact `TSval` in the ACK `TSecr` field (RFC 7323), enabling unambiguous probe matching and correct round-trip RTT measurement.
+   No iptables RST suppression needed — the kernel manages the connection.
+2. Runs HTTP HEAD probes via `run_probes_kernel_http` using a 3-thread design:
+   - **Thread A (recv):** reads responses from the socket; FIFO `deque` matches each response to its pending probe (HTTP/1.1 keep-alive guarantees request order).
+   - **Thread B (sniffer):** Scapy read-only capture of server TSval from incoming packets.
+   - **Thread C (send):** paces HEAD requests at `--interval` spacing.
+   Kernel TCP retransmits segments dropped by the ISP queue during upload saturation, so probes arrive late (high RTT) rather than being lost — matching M3 H2 PING behavior.

 **Why a single established connection matters:**
 Modern hosts implement RFC 7323 §5.4 — each *new* TCP connection receives a unique